status-im/specs/docs/draft/sticker-pack.md

 Call `packCount()` on the sticker market contract, will return number of sticker pack registered as `uint256`.

 #### 2. Get sticker pack by id
 ID's are represented as `uint256` and are incremental from `0` to total number of sticker packs in contract, which we received on previous step.
 To get a sticker pack we should call `getPackData(sticker-pack-id)`, the return type is  `["bytes4[]" "address" "bool" "uint256" "uint256" "bytes"]` which represents the following fields: `[category owner mintable timestamp price contenthash]`.
-Price is the SNT value in wei setted by sticker pack owner.
+Price is the SNT value in wei set by sticker pack owner.
 The contenthash is the IPFS address described in the [submit description](#submit-a-sticker-pack) above.
 Other fields specification could be found in [Sticker Market spec](https://github.com/status-im/sticker-market/blob/651e88e5f38c690e57ecaad47f46b9641b8b1e27/docs/specification.md)

 ##### 3. Get owned sticker packs
 The current Status app fetches owned sticker packs during the open of any sticker view (a screen which shows a sticker pack or the list of sticker packs).